aehrc/isling/README.md

  - Added de-duplication step prior to alingment (using `clumpify` from `BBMap`).
 This can't be done after alignment because different reads might be removed from the host and viral alignments.
  - Added script `short.pl` to look for short insertions.
 	- Wrote script to first identify reads that look like they might be short insertions: clipped on both sides in viral alignment (more than cutoff bases), mapped on both ends in human alignment (more than cutoff bases) with insertion in the middle
 	- Used snakefile and scripts in `optimise_short` to try to optimise the alignment to identify more short insertions.
 First tried to vary the penatly for a new insertion between 0 and the default (6).
-See section optimise_short below.
+See section optimise\_short.